What Is The Fujiwhara Effect & Will It Affect Hurricane Dorian’s Path?

 What Does This Mean For Hurricane Dorian?

 As of this writing, it doesn’t appear as if the Fujiwhara Effect will come into play with regard to Dorian.
-There is another tropical storm brewing out in the Atlantic: a disturbance that, if it coalesces and gains strength will be named Tropical Storm (and, later, Hurricane) Erin, according to NOAA, is currently brewing over the Bahamas.
-However, that storm is hundreds of miles away from Dorian, and as of this writing has a less-than-20-percent chance of forming into a tropical storm over the next five days.
+There is another tropical storm brewing out in the Atlantic, a disturbance that, if it coalesces and gains strength, will be named Tropical Storm (and, later, Hurricane) Erin.
+According to NOAA, that storm is currently brewing over the Bahamas.
+However, the storm is hundreds of miles away from Dorian, and as of this writing, has a less than 20 percent chance of forming into a tropical storm over the next five days.
 By that time, Dorian should have already made landfall.

 Future Hurricanes And The Fujiwhara Effect